Skip to Content

 And can’t you just see why they chose this spot to build a fortress?

-These days, the path to the castle above Simena is an ancient, stone path of huge steps lined with villagers selling various goods to those out-of-breath tourists who choose to heave their bodies to the top in the hope of being rewarded with extra special views over this area of Lycian Turkey.
+These days, the path to the castle of Simena is an ancient, stone path of huge steps lined with villagers selling various goods to those out-of-breath tourists who choose to take on the short, steep climb.

 We paid our fee at the entrance booth and, from there onwards, climbed the new, wooden steps towards the top.